 The Public Works Department is responsible for snow removal in the City.
 Public Works crews closely monitor weather reports and get the snow plows ready for winter weather events.
 For any questions about snow removal, call the Department of Public Works at (636) 227-1385 ext.
 130.

 The City’s first order of priority is the removal of snow from primary streets, which consist of snow routes, major thoroughfares and collector streets.
 Snow route streets are designated with white-on-blue “Snow Route” signs posted at regular intervals.
 Clearing primary streets first is the key to maintaining a steady and efficient flow of traffic during inclement weather.
 When primary streets have been cleared, City crews will then address problems on secondary streets such as side streets and cul-de-sacs.
 It is Manchester’s goal to make all city-maintained streets passable within four hours of the end of most storms.

 SNOW WATCH ORDINANCE

 When there is a forecast of an accumulation of one (1) inch or more of snow or sleet or ice in any amount, a Snow Watch will be called into effect.
 During a Snow Watch, it is unlawful for a vehicle to be parked or abandoned on snow route designated streets.
 The Snow Watch will remain in effect until snow removal operations have been completed by the City.
-A complete listing of the City’s designated snow routes may be found in the “document center” menu under the “Public Works forms and documents” section on this website.
 To view the Snow Watch Ordinance please click on the following link: Snow Watch.